huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * What would I invest in today assuming I had to hold the investment forever?
 * What would Tomorrow Me want Today Me to do in the present moment?
 * If I repeated every action I took today, every day for a year, where would I end up?
 Is this the place I want to be?
-* What good habit did I perform today that will benefit me in the long term?
+* What good habit did I perform today that will benefit me in a decade?
 * If I knew I would die in 10 years, what would I do today?
 * What are the behaviors I want to unlearn?
 What are the beliefs that are no longer serving me?
 * What would my 80-year-old self say about my decisions today?